c4s4/neon/doc/reference.md

 Arguments:

-- write: the file to wrinte into as a string.
+- write: the file to write into as a string.
-- from: the name of the variable with the text to write (optional).
+- text: the text to write into the file.
-- text: the text to write into the file (optional).
+- append: tells if we should append content to file (defaults to false).

 Examples: